jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 [Repealed]

 ### 30 Restrictions on issue of practising certificates
-(1) The Registrar must refer an application for a practising certificate to the Board if he or she— (a) believes on reasonable grounds that—
+(1) The Registrar must refer an application for a practising certificate to the Board if the Registrar— (a) believes on reasonable grounds that—
     (i) the applicant has not completed a competence assessment required by this Act; or (ii) the applicant has completed a competence assessment required by this Act, but the results are not yet available; or